 Below is the full odometry function in

 supervisor.py that updates the robot pose estimation.
 Note that the robot’s pose is composed of the coordinates

 y, and the heading

-theta, which is measured in radians from the positive x-axis.
-Positive x is to the east and positive y is to the north.
-Thus a heading of
+theta, which is measured in radians from the positive X-axis.
+Positive

 0 indicates that the robot is facing directly east.
 The robot always assumes its initial pose is